How to Move to Spain with Kids and Pets?

 Yes, I have to repeat three times!
 Most of the mistakes I have made are mostly falling into this particular category.
 Moving is exciting, but it also means that you are about to navigate an abundance of paperwork and possibly to deal with bureaucracy.

 As soon as you’ve arrived at the new land and received immigration stamps, your clock is ticking from that point on.
 Check-in with the consulate that the country you are moving to.
-Many countries require various official documents depending on your purpose is for moving abroad.
+Many countries require various official documents depending on your purpose for moving abroad.

 In my case, Daniel is applying for a Spanish ID, and it requires him to report to the town hall within a specific timeframe.
 I am asking for a residence visa for family members of citizens of the EU.
 And my children are applying for the nationalities.
 All of them require different official (notarized) documents, and applying channels are all different.